 The free guide shows you what most families get wrong.
 The Clarity System shows you exactly where your athlete stands.

-Enter your athlete's times and see which programs across every division are a realistic fit — filtered by what your family can actually afford.
+Enter your athlete's times and see which programs across every division are a realistic fit, filtered by what your family can actually afford.
 Performance standards built from real college roster data, not what school websites publish.
 Not a guess.
 Not a ranking.

 Actual numbers from actual rosters.

-I built Next Mile Recruiting because I kept watching families go through this process without the information they needed to do it well — and I knew that information existed; it just lived inside college programs, not inside Google or ChatGPT.
+I built Next Mile Recruiting because I kept watching families go through this process without the information they needed to do it well.
+And I knew that information existed.
+It just lived inside college programs, not inside Google or ChatGPT.

 I spent six years as a Division I recruiting coordinator at the University of Colorado.
 Before that and since, I've coached distance runners at every level for over 25 years.
 Now I'm a parent with a daughter who's a junior and wants to run in college.
 This is personal for me in a way it wasn't before.
 The information families need to navigate this process shouldn't require knowing someone on the inside to find.